Gerstenhaber-Schack Bialgebras: A Topological Application

-S. Saneblidze was the first to consider HGAs with non-trivial actions of the Steenrod algebra $\mathcal{A}_{2}$ in \cite{Sane}.
-In general, the Steenrod $\smile_{1}$-cochain operation together with other higher cochain operations induce a non-trivial HGA structure on $S^{\ast}\left( X;\mathbb{Z} _{2}\right) $, but the failure of the differential to be a $\smile_{1} $-derivation prevents an immediate lifting of the HGA structure to cohomology (for some remarks on the history of lifting of $\smile_{1}$-operation on the homology level see \cite{KS} and \cite{Sane}).
+S. Saneblidze was the first to consider hGa's with non-trivial actions of the Steenrod algebra $\mathcal{A}_{2}$ in \cite{Sane}.
+In general, the Steenrod $\smile_{1}$-cochain operation together with other higher cochain operations induce a non-trivial hGa structure on $S^{\ast}\left( X;\mathbb{Z} _{2}\right) $, but the failure of the differential to be a $\smile_{1} $-derivation prevents an immediate lifting of the hGa structure to cohomology (for some remarks on the history of lifting a $\smile_{1}$-operation on homology see \cite{KS} and \cite{Sane}).